-Did you know that for 25% of travellers it takes just one bad experience to swear off a hotel brand and find an alternative.
+Did you know that for 61% of travellers it takes just one bad experience to swear off a hotel brand and find an alternative?
 This shows that a lot of people will only stand to have their trust broken once, and are not liable to provide many second chances.
+In fact, if multiple negative experiences occur, you’ll lose 76% of customers.
 It’s not a surprise that guests have high expectations – and they continue to rise – but it is concerning for hoteliers, who are trying hard to generate long-term customers.

 So, how do you work on preventing this one destructive experience?
 There’s probably no way of eliminating it completely.
 Mistakes do happen, as do unreasonable customers – but by taking a laserlike focus to customer service and realising it could be the most important function at your hotel, you can start to build a reputation for excellence.